toidiu/toidiu.github.io/content/gin/bees-knees.md

 +++
-title = "Martini"
+title = "Bee's Knees"
-weight = 1
+weight = 40
 +++

--  1 ⅔ Parts Gin
+- 2 Parts Gin
--  ⅓ Part Dry Vermouth
--  1 Dash Orange Bitters
--  1 Whole Green Olive
--  1 Twist Lemon
+- ¾ Part Lemon Juice
+- ¾ Part Honey

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Shake all ingredients with ice then strain into a chilled cocktail glass.
+Garnish with flower petal or lemon twist.